Frequently Asked Questions

 stingyregular users should see no difference.In addition to the smug satisfaction of knowing that they belong to a race of superior beings whose delicious fragrance and intellect shall be praised all the way to the pubs of northern Demachiyanagi, Elite users have access to a special page (by clicking on aforementioned mark) with a couple tiny extra features (more will be added over time).
 Note that none of these features will ever be of a nature to affect scores and ranking in any of KanjiBox's quizzes and therefore fairness will always reign, regardless of donation status (we might be heading the way of a corrupt oligarchy, but not quite that far yet).

-Important: if you ever made a donation and do not see the Mark of the Blessed on your KanjiBox page, please contact me with your full name and Facebook ID: status updates are manual and I do my best, but I can sometimes make mistakes.
+Note 3: if you ever made a donation and do not see the Mark of the Blessed on your KanjiBox page, please contact me with your full name and email: status updates are manual and I do my best, but I can sometimes make mistakes.
 If you just made a donation, give me a few days to make the update before panicking.

 I can't afford a donation for a status upgrade.
 Any interest in a camel and a few goats?
 My young nubile sister?
 My first-born?